 Planetary bodies include planets, dwarf planets, moons, comets and asteroids.
-The orbits and physical characteristics of these bodies are described in the $\dots/data/ssystem.ini$ file.
-37
+The orbits and physical characteristics of these bodies are described in the .../data/ssystem.ini file.
+35

 The file format follows .ini file conventions.
 Each section in the file represents the data for one planetary body.
-Each section has values as described in table 5.9.
+Each section has values as described in table 5.11.

-Orbital calculations for the major planets is handled by sophisticated custom algorithms, and is accurate for a comparitively long time.
+Orbital calculations for the major planets is handled by sophisticated custom algorithms, and are accurate for a comparatively long time.
 For asteroids and comets the calculations are not as accurate, and the data in ssystem.ini for these bodies should be updated periodically (every year or two).